Taritsyn/BundleTransformer/NuGet/BundleTransformer.Autoprefixer/readme.txt

    ====================
    POST-INSTALL ACTIONS
    ====================
-   For correct working of this module is recommended to install one of the following NuGet packages: JavaScriptEngineSwitcher.Msie, JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.
+   For correct working of this module, you need to install one of the following NuGet packages: JavaScriptEngineSwitcher.Msie, JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.
-   After package is installed and JS-engine is registered (https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines), need set a name of JavaScript engine (for example, `MsieJsEngine`) to the `name` attribute of `/configuration/bundleTransformer/autoprefixer/jsEngine` configuration element.
+   After package is installed and JS engine is registered (https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines), need set a name of JS engine (for example, `MsieJsEngine`) to the `name` attribute of `/configuration/bundleTransformer/autoprefixer/jsEngine` configuration element in the `Web.config` file.

-   To make `AutoprefixCssPostProcessor` is one of the default CSS-postprocessors, you need to make changes to the Web.config file.
+   To make `AutoprefixCssPostProcessor` is one of the default CSS postprocessors, you need to make changes to the `Web.config` file.
-   In the `defaultPostProcessors` attribute of `\configuration\bundleTransformer\core\css` element must be add `AutoprefixCssPostProcessor` to end of comma-separated list (for example, `UrlRewritingCssPostProcessor,AutoprefixCssPostProcessor`).
+   In the `defaultPostProcessors` attribute of `/configuration/bundleTransformer/core/css` element must be add `AutoprefixCssPostProcessor` to end of comma-separated list (for example, `UrlRewritingCssPostProcessor,AutoprefixCssPostProcessor`).